-To increase your chances, it is vital to have the resources you’d like them to link to be similar to the one you intend to replace.
+To increase your chances, you must have the resources you’d like them to link to be similar to the one you intend to replace.

-Why this strategy is effective is because you’re doing the site owner a favour by letting them know about the broken links and also giving an option to replace it.
+This strategy is effective because you’re doing the site owner a favor by letting them know about the broken links and allowing them to replace them.